 Onlookers, including a large crowd attending the Jacksonville Landing's annual Christmas tree-lighting ceremony, watched intently as emergency crews worked to dislodge the ship from underneath the bridge.

-More than three hours after the crash, the ship was finally able to get loose because of the lowering ride.
+More than 3 hours after the crash, the ship was finally able to get loose because of the lowering ride.

 According to the Florida Department of Transportation, the bridge was damaged when the ship was released, but the extent of the damage is not yet known.